 Shwayder Family Papers and Samsonite Corporation Records

 The Shwayder family of Denver, Colorado, is best known for the luggage company Samsonite Corporation, which the family founded and operated.
 Isaac and Rachel Shwayder had migrated from Manchester, England to Colorado in 1881 and eventually settled in Denver.
 In 1910 their son, Jesse Shwayder, opened a small luggage factory in Denver with his father along with his brothers Mark, Maurice, Benjamin, and Solomon Shwayder.
 The company started as Shwayder Trunk Manufacturing Company, was later changed to Shwayder Brothers, Inc. and finally became Samsonite Corporation.
-In 1961 Jesse Shwayder’s son, King Shwayder, became president of the Samsonite Corporation, and the company continues to operate in the 21st century.
-The collection consists of materials containing Shwayder family history dating back to the late 19th century as well as information about the founding and development of the Samsonite Corporation through the 1970s.
+In 1961, Jesse Shwayder’s son, King D. Shwayder, became president of the Samsonite Corporation.
+The Shwayder family sold the company in 1973.
+The collection consists of materials containing Shwayder family history dating back to the late 19th century as well as information about the founding and development of the Samsonite Corporation through 1973.

 - Berry, Hannah Shwayder, 1895-1986 (Person)